Efrat-Taig/integrate-lora-with-Background-Generation/README.md

 Follow these steps to get started with connecting your LoRA model to a background generator:

-1. **Run the Initial Code**
+1. **Set Up and Test Background Change (the ControlNet Backroung Generation)**
+   - Begin by running the initial code [run_BG.py](https://github.com/Efrat-Taig/integrate-lora-with-Background-Generation/blob/main/run_BG.py).
+This script is designed to test the background change functionality without LoRA integration.
-   - First, run the initial code [run_BG.py](https://github.com/Efrat-Taig/integrate-lora-with-Background-Generation/blob/main/run_BG.py) to ensure everything is set up correctly and all installations are in order.
+   - The purpose of this step is to ensure that your environment is correctly set up and that the basic background generation model is working properly.
-   - This should be a straightforward process, following the installation instructions in the model card [here](https://huggingface.co/briaai/BRIA-2.3-ControlNet-BG-Gen).
+   - Follow the installation instructions provided in the model card [here](https://huggingface.co/briaai/BRIA-2.3-ControlNet-BG-Gen).
-   - If you encounter any issues during this step, please don't hesitate to reach out for assistance.
+   - If you encounter any issues during this setup and testing phase, please don't hesitate to reach out for assistance.
+It's important to have this working correctly before proceeding to LoRA integration.

 2. **Select a Foreground Image**
    - Choose an image from which you'll extract the foreground object.
    - For example, I used my profile picture, but you can select any image you prefer.

 3. **Connect the LoRA Model**

-   - We'll now connect the LoRA model that we trained in the previous tutorial.
+   - We'll now connect the LoRA model that we trained in the previous tutorial to Bria 2.3 foundation model.
-   - Run the script [run_BG_with_LORA.py](https://github.com/Efrat-Taig/integrate-lora-with-Background-Generation/blob/main/run_BG_with_LORA.py) to combine the LoRA model with the background generator.
+   -  We'll combine the LoRA model with the background generator.

-  ## Results
+  ## Lora Model

 Before we dive into the results of connecting our LoRA model to a background generator, it's important to understand the context of our work.
 This project builds upon our previous repository on training LoRA models, which you can find [here](https://github.com/Efrat-Taig/training-lora/tree/main).